Floods trap many in Florida as Ian heads to South Carolina

 Associated Press

 PUNTA GORDA, Fla.
-(AP) — Rescue crews piloted boats and waded through flooded streets Thursday to save thousands of Floridians trapped after Hurricane Ian destroyed homes and businesses and left millions in the dark.
+(AP) — Rescue crews piloted boats and waded through inundated streets Thursday to save thousands of Floridians trapped amid flooded homes and shattered buildings left by Hurricane Ian, which crossed into the Atlantic Ocean and churned toward South Carolina.

+Hours after weakening to a tropical storm while crossing the Florida peninsula, Ian regained hurricane strength Thursday evening over the Atlantic.
+The National Hurricane Center predicted it would hit South Carolina as a Category 1 hurricane Friday.

+At least one man was confirmed dead in Florida, while three other people were reported killed in Cuba after the hurricane struck the island Tuesday.

-Aerial photos from the Fort Myers area, a few miles west of where Ian struck land, showed homes ripped from their slabs and deposited among shredded wreckage.
-Businesses near the beach were completely razed, leaving just twisted debris.
-Broken docks floated at odd angles beside damaged boats, and fires smoldered on lots where houses once stood.
+Aerial photos from the Fort Myers area, a few miles (kilometers) west of where Ian struck land, showed homes ripped from their slabs and deposited among shredded wreckage.
+Businesses near the beach were completely razed, leaving twisted debris.
+Broken docks floated at odd angles beside damaged boats and fires smoldered on lots where houses once stood.

+“I don’t know how anyone could have survived in there,” William Goodison said amid the wreckage of the mobile home park in Fort Myers Beach where he’d lived for 11 years.
+Goodison rode out the storm at his son’s house inland.

+The hurricane tore through the park of about 60 homes, many of them destroyed or mangled beyond repair, including Goodison’s single-wide home.
+Wading through waist-deep water, Goodison and his son wheeled two trash cans containing what little he could salvage — a portable air conditioner, some tools and a baseball bat.

 “We’ve never seen storm surge of this magnitude,” Florida Gov. Ron DeSantis told a news conference.
 “The amount of water that’s been rising, and will likely continue to rise today even as the storm is passing, is basically a 500-year flooding event.”

-Though downgraded to a tropical storm by Thursday morning, the National Hurricane Center said storm surge and flooding rains remained a threat as Ian crept across the Florida peninsula and emerged in the Atlantic Ocean north of Cape Canaveral.
-Forecasters predicted Ian would regain strength while turning northward.

-A hurricane warning was issued for the South Carolina coast, where the storm was expected to again make landfall.
+A hurricane warning was issued for the South Carolina coast and extended to Cape Fear on the southeastern coast of North Carolina.
+With tropical-storm force winds reaching about 415 miles (665 kilometers) from its center, Ian was forecast to shove storm surge of 5 feet (1.5 meters) into coastal areas in Georgia and the Carolinas.
+Rainfall of up to 8 inches (20 centimeters) threatened flooding from South Carolina to Virginia.

+National Guard troops were being positioned in South Carolina to help with the aftermath, including any water rescues.
+On Thursday afternoon, a steady stream of vehicles left Charleston, a 350-year-old city.

 Sheriffs in southwest Florida said 911 centers were inundated by thousands of stranded callers, some with life-threatening emergencies.
 The U.S. Coast Guard began rescue efforts hours before daybreak on barrier islands near where Ian struck, DeSantis said.
-More than 800 members of federal urban search-and-rescue teams were also in the area.
+More than 800 federal urban search-and-rescuers were also in the area.

 In the Orlando area, Orange County firefighters used boats to reach people in a flooded neighborhood.
-A photo the department posted on Twitter showed one firefighter carrying someone in his arms through knee-deep water.
-At an area nursing home, patients were carried on stretchers across floodwaters to a waiting bus.
+Patients from a nursing home were carried on stretchers across floodwaters to a bus.

-Among those rescued was Joseph Agboona.
-“We were happy to get out,” he said after grabbing two bags of possessions when water rose to the windows in his Orlando home.
-“It was very, very bad.”

-In Fort Myers, Valerie Bartley’s family spent desperate hours holding a dining room table against their patio door, fearing the storm raging outside “was tearing our house apart.”
+In Fort Myers, Valerie Bartley’s family spent desperate hours holding a dining room table against the patio door, fearing the storm “was tearing our house apart.”

 “I was terrified,” Bartley said.
 “What we heard was the shingles and debris from everything in the neighborhood hitting our house.”